 Much like dogs, cats will seek out water if they do not have any readily available.
-If you cat doesn’t have fresh water, he/she will go looking for it and water is always in the toilet.
+If your cat doesn’t have fresh water, he/she will go looking for it and water is always in the toilet.
 They tend to remember this after doing it a few times and make a habit of going straight to the toilet when they are thirsty.

 If your toilet area is kept clean, you don’t have to worry about your cat digesting the water.
 Cats have far superior bacteria in their mouths to handle eating raw meat and natural/unclean water sources in nature.
 Just make sure to never have chemicals or chemical residue in or around the toilet.
+If you use any kind of continuous cleaning capsules, pads, or liquid in your toilet it’s best to just keep the lid closed at all times.